It is a feeling – when a project’s subject matter or location or fellow crew or all of the above meet - and production joy happens.

 I simply wish this feeling for you all.
 When you feel it once you will wish it too.
 Promise.

 One wonders, out of all the projects there will ever be, why can’t they all be like this?

-Photos / words are COPYRIGHT Jamie Vesay 2012-2013 USE OF ANY material requires permission.
+Content is COPYRIGHT Jamie Vesay USE of materials requires permission.